JVOsteen/JVOsteen.github.io/index.md

 I'm interested in **statistical modeling**, **data science**, **voter behavior**, **legislative behavior**, and the study of **populism**.
 I'm currently an Undergraduate Research Fellow at American University's [Center for Data Science](https://www.american.edu/spa/data-science/index.cfm).
 I was most recently a Political & Research Fellow at political consulting firm, Blue Compass Strategies.
 [Learn more about my experience.](./#experience)

-In addition to coding, I love doing research and expanding my data science skills.

 I'm originally from Seattle, Washington but attended high school in Evanston, Illinois.
-When I'm not working, I enjoy spending time with friends, drinking coffee, and learning history.
+When I'm not working, I enjoy spending time with friends, drinking coffee, reading, and learning to play piano.

 ---